 The SUS questionnaire measures “perceived ease-of use,” when taken directly after testing or exposure to its subject.
 It is the participant’s “subjective view of the usability of the system.”
 It is a measure of the sentiment toward the system, not the objective experience.
 Participants can and will rate something as easy after consistently failing tasks.
 As such, the SUS is not diagnostic and should not be taken out of context of the other usability metrics collected during testing.

 Based on the SUS findings collected during the usability test session, subjective satisfaction with the system (based on performance of tasks in the session) was 82.5 (SD=6.7).
-Scores ranged considerably from test to test and there were five outliers, with extremely low and high SUS scores.
+Scores ranged considerably from test to test and there were five outliers, with extremely low and extremely high SUS scores.
 The SUS score, including these outliers, was 81.6 (SD=13.3).
 This SUS score indicates an above average satisfaction ranking.